The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Add cubed pumpkin, kabocha, or sweet potato

-Dash of cinnamon, cardamom, or nutmeg
+Dash of cinnamon, cardamom, and nutmeg

-Top with: chopped dates, stewed apple, ghee or coconut oil
+Top with: chopped dates, stewed apple, ghee (or coconut oil)

 🧡 Tips for New Mamas: